 I didn’t have any idea that by having powerful headlines, a blog post can attract more readers because of playing around their emotions.
 Given, it’s a must that you learn how to construct headlines that provokes the internet users to click on your website than the rest on Google SERP (Search Engine Results Page).

 To do so, I also want you to check out one of my favorite bloggers, Jon Morrow, and download his 52 Headline Hacks.
 I had my copy in 2016 and until now, I’m still using it.
 It’s not only applicable to blogging but also to other online endeavors as well.

 You aren’t to simply write without considering the graphics to keep your readers engaged.
 You aren’t writing a book though.
 You’re writing a blog post.

-If you plan to maximize your blogging career, you can use the same application to create nice PDFs with free layouts as well as optin designs to attract your readers to subscribe to your email list and keep them updated with your latest blog posts.
+If you plan to maximize your blogging, you can use the same application to create nice PDFs with free layouts.
+Opt-in designs do, too, to attract your readers to subscribe to your email list.
+In that way, you keep them updated with your latest blog posts.

-One of the leading email service providers, MailChimp provides both free and paid services, which is useful in collecting your user’s personal information to your subscription.
+One of the leading email service providers, MailChimp provides both free and paid services.
+So, it is useful in collecting your user’s personal information to your subscription.
 If you have any blog updates or if you have a new blog post published lately, it automatically updates them.

 As a writer, you don’t have to make a fuss about sending each of them a message because this platform does it for you.
 All you need to do is to focus on creating epic content and other necessary tasks to sustain your blogging career.